Faculty Takes AALS Annual Meeting By Storm

 Courtney Lee conducted a poster session on "Bringing Academic Support to Life with Technology" sponsored by the Section on Academic Support.
 Jeffrey Proske conducted a poster session on "The 1L Journaling Project" for the Section on Legal Writing, Reasoning and Research.

 Rachael Salcido was a co-organizer of a tour of the Delta, co-sponsored by the Environmental Law and Natural Resources Section.
 One of the speakers was alumna Kim Delfino of the Defenders of Wildlife.

 Thom Main and John Myers were recognized at a reception for professors who have been honored by their schools as Teachers of the Year.

-Pacific McGeorge again sponsored two breakfast receptions during the conference.
+McGeorge again sponsored two breakfast receptions during the conference.
 The Global Center for Business & Development held an early morning event for international law faculties and members of the American Society of International Law's teaching international interest group.
 Gevurtz led a discussion on internationalizing your faculty's teaching and scholarship.
 The Center for Advocacy & Dispute Resolution hosted an event for advocacy law faculties.
-Michael Vitiello talked about the results of a Pacific McGeorge national survey of alumni satisfaction with legal education from participating law schools.
-Jay Leach discussed Pacific McGeorge's success in establishing the National Ethics Trial Competition and plans for a spring summit to assess its impact and the teaching of ethics in trial advocacy.
+Michael Vitiello talked about the results of a McGeorge national survey of alumni satisfaction with legal education from participating law schools.
+Jay Leach discussed McGeorge's success in establishing the National Ethics Trial Competition and plans for a spring summit to assess its impact and the teaching of ethics in trial advocacy.